versatica/mediasoup/doc/Building.md

 Installs clang tools needed for local development.

+## Rust

+The only special feature in Rust case is special environment variable `KEEP_BUILD_ARTIFACTS`, that when set to `1` will allow incremental recompilation of changed C++ sources during hacking on mediasoup.
+It is not necessary for normal usage of mediasoup as a dependency.

 ## Makefile

 The `worker` folder contains a `Makefile` for the mediasoup-worker C++ subproject.
 It includes the following tasks: